Ideal Time for a Resident to Look for a New Position

 And it secured his spot with the hospital he was interested in moving back to so he could be near family.
 It is a rare scenario.
 But if you’re in a situation that’s similar to that, you’re okay.
 I know I want to go to a community and maybe have a relationship with some providers in that area.
 It’s not a terrible idea to reach out to the hospital and say, “I’m from this town,” or maybe, “I have family here, and I want to come here and work for you.
 Is there anything we can do to secure the relationship before getting out of training?”

-Now, the only downside to that is if something happens where you would not be able to move or start with that employer, you will pay back whatever training stipend they paid out.
+Now, the only downside is that if something happens where you cannot move or start with that employer, you will pay back whatever training stipend they paid out.

 Ways to Find Resident Physician Jobs